Dr Jörg Wiegratz

 I joined POLIS in August 2012.
 Previously, I taught at the Universities of Bath and Sheffield.
-At POLIS, my roles include module leader for ‘Making of the Modern World’ (level one), ‘North-South Linkages’ (level two), 'Global inequalities and development' (level four), and White Rose Doctoral Training Centre - International Development Pathway Leader for Leeds.
+At POLIS, my roles include module leader for ‘North-South Linkages’ (UG level two), and ‘Africa in the Contemporary World’ (MA level).

 From 2004 to 2007, I worked as a researcher and consultant in Uganda, for the UN Industrial Development Organization (UNIDO), the Government of Uganda’s Ministry of Trade, Tourism and Industry and the German Agency for Technical Cooperation (GIZ).
 I have also been a Resource Person at Makerere University and a Visiting Scholar at the Economic Policy Research Centre (EPRC), Kampala.

 From the mid-1990s onwards, I worked for a few years in journalism too, for German Press Agency, North German Broadcasting, and Schweriner Volkszeitung.

 I hold a PhD in Politics (Sheffield), a MA in International Political Economy (Warwick), and a MA in Economics (Cologne).
 I have studied as well at Indiana University (Bloomington) and the University of Münster.

 Since 1999, I have received funding and other support from various organisations for the purpose of study, research and publication.

 European Association of Anthropologists, Nordic Africa Institute, Fritz Thyssen Foundation (workshops)

 British Academy/Leverhulme Trust (Small Research Grant)

 Sir Ernest Cassel Educational Trust Fund